corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 Before platform version 4, the contract and flow logic ensured that the `TransactionState` objects contained the correct class name of the expected contract class.
 If these checks are omitted, it's possible for a malicious counterparty to construct a transaction containing.
 For example, a cash state governed by a commercial paper contract.
-The contract would see that there were no commercial paper states in a transaction and do nothing (accept the transaction).
+The contract would see that there were no commercial paper states in a transaction and do nothing (in other words, it will accept the transaction).

 In Corda 4, if the CorDapp has a target platform version of 4 or higher, the platform takes over this responsibility.
  A state is expected